Lakers Rumors: Latest on Carmelo Anthony and Possible Kawhi Leonard Trade

 "You gotta expect that he's gone sooner than later," the executive said.
 "You don't want that dragging into the season.
 And for someone like Kawhi, you absolutely have to get something in return. ...
 It's like the entire league is just waiting on the shoe to drop."

-Granted, there is always going to be conflicting information in a situation like this as leaks aim to gain leverage for certain parties.
+Granted, there is always going to be conflicting information in a situation like this, as leaks aim to gain leverage for certain parties.
 For example, a report from ESPN.com's Michael C. Wright on the Count the Dings network's Back to Back podcast suggested Leonard doesn't want to go to the Lakers anymore, but instead join the Los Angeles Clippers.

-Which is funny, because the day before that report Wojnarowski reported on The Woj Pod (h/t LakersNation.com), that Leonard doesn't want to directly compete with James.
+That is funny, because the day before that report Wojnarowski reported on The Woj Pod (h/t LakersNation.com), that Leonard doesn't want to directly compete with James.

-See why this can get confusing, if not tiresome?
+Do you see how this can get confusing, if not tiresome?

 The report suggesting things could end soon might be wishful thinking at this point.
-Johnson and the Lakers front office don't have a reason to make a major offer, not with the understanding the relationship between Leonard and the Spurs is completely severed and other teams might not be willing to make the trade in the first place.
+Johnson and the Lakers front office don't have a reason to make a major offer, not with the understanding the relationship between Leonard and the Spurs is severed and other teams might not be willing to make the trade in the first place.

 All signs still point to Leonard joining the Lakers, though the how and when is more complicated.
 But with the front office striking out elsewhere when it comes to getting James some help, don't expect the Lakers to cough up a major trade package, or at least not near what the Spurs might want.